 The area is considered high risk since large volumes of chemical and petrochemical products are transported through it by road, rail and pipeline.

 The Lielupe ECO project, which received support from the European Regional Development Fund (Total cost: EUR 1150511; EU contribution: EUR 977934), has kitted out its rescue team with the latest equipment so that it can act quickly to prevent and eliminate pollution resulting from accidents.
-The team comprises specialists from the region’s municipalities along with members of the fire and rescue services based in Jelgava, Latvia and the border counties of Šiauliai and Panevežys.
+The team comprises specialists from the region’s along with members of the fire watch guards and rescue services based in Jelgava, Latvia and the border counties of Šiauliai and Panevežys.
 All team members receive regular training enabling them to fine-tune their civil defence capabilities.
+Passive Fire Protection plays an important role to protect from fire.
+The best company fire extinguisher from mrfireextinguisher.com can help you to protect from fire.

 The project’s early-warning system uses the internet and text messaging to get the team in place quickly and efficiently.
 The procedure, which was piloted in Jelgava, a city that often has to cope with high flood risks, has subsequently been rolled out in other towns across the region.